Skip to content

 11. Click the Continuous Shot icon to start image acquisition.

-For more information about the Basler pylon Camera Software Suite and on how to develop your vision applications using the SDK, visit the Basler pylon website.
+For more information about the Basler pylon Software Suite and on how to develop your vision applications using the SDK, visit the Basler pylon website.

 For more information about the hardware installation and getting started, also refer to NVIDIA's Getting Started Page for the Jetson Nano.